 Energy is consumed as follows:

-Try to consume the Energy that the transaction initiator gained through frozen assets.
-If it is not enough, then deduct and return the rest.
-If it is not enough, then deduct whatever it has and go to the next step.
+Try to consume the Energy the transaction initiator gained through frozen assets.
+If the Energy is enough, then deduct and return the rest.
+If it is not enough, then deduct all the Energy and go to the next step.

-Try to consume the TRX of the transaction initiator, the number of TRX = Energy needed * 100 sun.
+Try to consume the TRX of the transaction initiator, the number of TRX = Energy needed * 10 SUN (value is dynamic, and based on network proposal).